 THE SHARES REPRESENTED BY THIS CERTIFICATE HAVE NOT BEEN REGISTERED UNDER THE SECURITIES ACT OF 1933, AND HAVE BEEN ACQUIRED FOR INVESTMENT AND NOT WITH A VIEW TO, OR IN CONNECTION WITH, THE SALE OR DISTRIBUTION THEREOF.
-NO SUCH SALE OR DISTRIBUTION MAY BE EFFECTED UNLESS EFFECTED PURSUANT TO AN EFFECTIVE REGISTRATION STATEMENT RELATED THERETO OR UNDER
+NO SUCH SALE OR DISTRIBUTION MAY BE EFFECTED UNLESS EFFECTED PURSUANT TO AN EFFECTIVE REGISTRATION STATEMENT RELATED THERETO OR UNDER ANOTHER EXEMPTION AVAILABLE UNDER THE SECURITIES ACT OF 1933 (AS

-ANOTHER EXEMPTION AVAILABLE UNDER THE SECURITIES ACT OF 1933 (AS TO WHICH AVAILABILITY THE COMPANY MAY REQUIRE THE SELLER/TRANSFEROR TO PROVIDE AN OPINION OF COUNSEL SATISFACTORY TO THE COMPANY).
+TO WHICH AVAILABILITY THE COMPANY MAY REQUIRE THE SELLER/TRANSFEROR TO PROVIDE AN OPINION OF COUNSEL SATISFACTORY TO THE COMPANY).

-THE COMPANY). (b) herein, the Company may issurappropriate notations to the same e appropriate "stop transfer" instructions to its tr Purchaser agrees that, in order to ensure compliance with the restrictions referred to ansfer agent, if any, and that, if the Company transfers its own securities, it may make e Company shall not be required (i) to transfer on its books any Shares that have been sold (ii) to treat as owner of such Shares or to accord the right to vote or pay dividends to any 7. or subsidiary of the Company, to ment shall affect in any manner whatsoever the right or power of the Company, or a parent relationship, for any reason, with or without Cause.
-1 0 dvice from an appropriate independent professional adviser with respect to the taxation icellation, sale or any other disposal of the Shares (each, a " Trigger Event ").
-Participant on 9 below.
-9. Purchaser's Taxation Indemnity. (a) To the extent permitted b y law, Purchaser hereby agrees to indemnify and keep indemnified the Company and the
+(b) Stop-Transfer Notices.
+Purchaser agrees that, in order to ensure compliance with the restrictions referred to herein, the Company may issue appropriate "stop transfer" instructions to its transfer agent, if any, and that, if the Company transfers its own securities, it may make appropriate notations to the same effect in its own records.

+(c) Refusal to Transfer.
+The Company shall not be required (i) to transfer on its books any Shares that have been sold or otherwise transferred in violation of any of the provisions of this Agreement or (ii) to treat as owner of such Shares or to accord the right to vote or pay dividends to any purchaser or other transferee to whom such Shares shall have been so transferred.

+7. No Employment Rights.
+Nothing in this Agreement shall affect in any manner whatsoever the right or power of the Company, or a parent or subsidiary of the Company, to terminate Purchaser's employment or consulting relationship, for any reason, with or without Cause.

+8. Tax Consequences.
+Purchaser should obtain advice from an appropriate independent professional adviser with respect to the taxation implications of the grant, issuance, purchase, retention, assignment, release, cancellation, sale or any other disposal of the Shares (each, a "Trigger Event").
+Participant should also take advice in respect of the taxation indemnity provisions under Section 9 below.

+9. Purchaser's Taxation Indemnity.